 Need a break from winter weather?
-How about a game that is fun, easy to play and helps teach your kids about the order of the colors of a rainbow.
+How about a game that is fun, easy to play, and teaches your kids the order of colors in a rainbow?
 My kids have both known their colors since they were young toddlers but knowing the order they appear in the rainbow is tricky.
 Do you still say ROY-G-BIV to yourself in your head?
 I do.
-I don’t expect my kids to know the order off hand after a few rounds but they did leave with a clear understanding that the order is not dynamic and that the order is a pattern of primary and secondary colors.
+I don’t expect my kids to know the order offhand after a few rounds, but they did leave with a clear understanding that the order is not dynamic and that the order is a pattern of primary and secondary colors.

 If you don’t have Duplo on hand, you can use pipe cleaners, pompoms, or paper and crayons and have your child draw the arcs.
 As you will see, this simple rainbow activity for kids is a cinch and my kids were totally into it!